 I’ve always dreamed to walk down Fifth Avenue.

 There is a good dental clinic in Harley Street.

-Note that you need to use the with main street and high street (British English).
-These are not proper names but there is usually only one main street in a town or a city.
-That’s why it’s logical to use the definite article with these phrases:
+Note that you need to use the with Main Street (American English) and high street (British English).
+These are not necessarily proper nouns but there is usually only one main street in a town or a city.
+Thus it makes sense to use the definite article with the phrases.

 There is some trouble in the high street.

 There is a nice restaurant on the corner of the High Street.

 Turn left and follow the Main Street down to the intersection at Parkhotel Richmond.

 His store is on Main Street.

 You may have noticed that both on and in are used with the noun street.

 Interestingly, on the street seems to be more common in American English, while in the street is more common in British.
 In general though we’d say in the street to indicate that someone or something is right in the middle of a street, possibly where a passing car could hit them.
 On the street may be more common when talking about a position of something along the road.
 Still, both in and on are used when street is used as part of an address: